adamzvolanek/silver-barnacle/lecturebook/lectures/lecture09/section9_2.md

 ## Graphics/CAD Design Workstation

 Stepping away from the gaming PCs, many engineering firms require the use of graphics however for computer aided design and animation.
 Similarly built as gaming PCs, the graphics cards are ones that are verified and tested with CAD and animation like software.
-Likewise, the other components are vetted to create a stable envionrment for the business.
+Likewise, the other components are vetted to create a stable environment for the business.

 ## Virtualization/Home Server Workstation